BsMWgEr/efsc-inventory/README.md

 MYSQL_ROOT_PASSWORD=changeme
 ```

-> ensure you change database, user, and passwords to your desired settings
+> change database, user, and passwords to your desired settings

+> ** Ensure the database settings match the env file **

 ---